vbenavi0/hope-hacks/README.md

 Search Functionality: Easily find information on specific health topics using our powerful search feature.
 Topic Categories: Explore a wide range of health categories, including nutrition, fitness, mental health, and more.
 Expert Articles: Access articles written by health professionals and experts in their respective fields.
 User-Friendly Interface: Navigate the site effortlessly with our intuitive and user-friendly design.
+Our platform is accessible across a range of devices, including mobile phones, tablets, and desktops.

 Getting Started